ashisa/unitty/README.md

 # UniTTY
- UniTTY is a container that unlocks new ways to access a linux shell and automate stuff on Azure.
+ UniTTY is a linux container that unlocks new ways to access a linux shell and automate stuff on Azure.
 You can customize for other clouds too if you need to.

+ Get it from - **docker.io/ashisa/unitty**

  It is built on top of the official Docker Python 3.6.10 Debian 10 image - **python:3.6.10-slim-buster**